mgenware/node-mean-template-wc/README.md

 ### Common Commands
 * `yarn dev` starts the development mode, which watches and compiles all source files including tests files.
-* `yarn t` run tests in development mode. usually, you keep two terminal tabs, one with `yarn dev`, the other with `yarn t`.
+* `yarn t` runs tests in development mode. usually, you keep two terminal tabs, one for `yarn dev`, the other for `yarn t`.
-* `yarn test` or `yarn build` cleans, lints and run tests.
+* `yarn test` or `yarn build` cleans, lints, compiles sources and runs tests.

 ### Other Commands
-Normally, you do not need to run these commands manually, they are already integrated into other commands.
+Normally, you do not need to manually run these commands, they are already integrated into other commands.

-* `yarn lint` lint the whole project using TSLint, auto triggered by `yarn test`.
+* `yarn lint` lints the whole project using TSLint, auto triggered by `yarn test`.
-* `yarn clean` clean the compiled files, auto triggered by `yarn dev` and `yarn test`.
+* `yarn clean` removes the compiled files, auto triggered by `yarn dev` and `yarn test`.
-* `yarn compile` compile all TypeScript source files, auto triggered by `yarn dev` and `yarn test`
+* `yarn compile` compiles all TypeScript source files, auto triggered by `yarn dev` and `yarn test`